We make allergy testing easy

 - Grasses (bermuda, kentucky blue)

-Environmental allergies are caused by things that are in the environmental you're in, from your workplace to your car to your home.
+Environmental allergies are caused by things that are in the environment you're in, from your workplace to your car to your home.
 These include:

 - Cockroach, Fire ant